espocrm/documentation/docs/extensions/voip-integration/customization.md

 }
 ```

-Please make sure that your JSON data is correct after changes.
+Make sure that your JSON data is correct after changes.
 To take effect, clear a system cache (Administration > Clear Cache) and reload a page in your browser.

 ## Add custom entities to Quick Create Entities

-To add some custom entities to Quick Create Entities, please create/modify the file `/custom/Espo/Custom/Resources/metadata/integrations/<CONNECTOR_NAME>.json` with the code:
+To add some custom entities to Quick Create Entities, create/modify the file `/custom/Espo/Custom/Resources/metadata/integrations/<CONNECTOR_NAME>.json` with the code:

 (e.g. for Asterisk connector it's the file `/custom/Espo/Custom/Resources/metadata/integrations/Asterisk.json`)